M&S food makes good start to new financial year, says boss

 LONDON, July 4 (Reuters) - British retailer Marks & Spencer's MKS.L food business has made "a good start" to its 2023-24 financial year, the group's boss told investors on Tuesday.

-Chief Executive Stuart Machin said M&S took a 130 basis points hit to its food margin in its 2022-23 year as it decided not to pass through the full impact of cost inflation on to its customers.
-He said the group still grew sales.
+Chief Executive Stuart Machin said M&S took a 130 basis points hit to its food margin in the year ended April 1 as it decided not to pass on to customers the full impact of cost inflation.
+The group grew food sales 8.7% over the year.

-"That has given us a good start by the way into this year," he said at the retailer's annual shareholders' meeting, which was held virtually.
+"That has given us a good start by the way into this year," he said at the retailer's annual shareholders' meeting, which was held virtually for a fourth straight year.

 Machin cautioned that food prices won't come down as quickly as they went up.